Adult Faith Formation

 At St. Maria Goretti and Our Lady of the Assumption, we offer varied opportunities and venues to learn more about and grow in your faith as a Catholic Christian.
 Wherever you are in your faith journey, we want to walk alongside you.
 If you’re looking for some simple first steps, we invite you to attend Mass weekly, participate more fully in the sacraments, and take advantage of our rich Catholic traditions such as Eucharistic Adoration, the Blessing of Throats on the Feast of Saint Blaise, and praying the rosary.
 If you want to further deepen your initiation into the Catholic way of life, we offer Bible Study groups, a Men's Spirituality Group, book clubs, and ARISE Together in Christ meetings.
 If you are ready to better answer the call to discipleship, we offer Discipleship School that features presentations, interactive exercises, guidance on giving witness testimony to our faith, and spiritual enrichment.
 For those who are interested in becoming Catholic, we encourage you to consider the Rite of Christian Initiation of Adults.
 (For more information on RCIA, please visit our Becoming Catholic section on our website.)

 For more information on our current Adult Faith Formation offerings, please contact our Director of Parish Ministries, Donna Delahanty.
+For information on local retreat offerings and retreat centers, go to our website's Retreat Resouces section.

 Our Lady of the Assumption: Mondays 7:00-8:00 pm